vd Brink Home Automations

 Flash the ESP

-Connect the ESP via USB with the computer.
+Connect the ESP via USB to the computer.

 Install ESPHome and compile the configuration code after you configured your own wi-fi.
 And configure (or remove) the MQTT section.
 This is not needed if you integrate it direct in Home Assistant.